 Salisbury School Medication Policy

-Witnessed Self-Administration of Controlled Substances and Psychoactive Medications
+Witnessed Self-Administration of Medications:

 - At the designated time of dosing, the student must have a faculty member witness medication administration.
 Faculty must sign the package documenting the student’s self-administration.